Posted on 27 September 2013

 Fixing the problem with climate change – our greenhouse gas emissions – would (only) cost us around one percent of GNP, researchers have estimated, that is if we do it quickly.

-Simple maths, seen from a citizens perspective: Our communities are paying a heavy cost for the short-sighted benefits that fossil fuel companies and their allies in parliaments and media currently are being allowed to ripe from keeping the wheels of society stuck in dirty fossil fuel consumption.
+Simple maths, seen from a citizens’ perspective: Our communities are paying a heavy cost for the short-sighted benefits that fossil fuel companies and their allies in parliaments and media partners currently ripe from keeping the wheels of society stuck in dirty fossil fuel consumption.

-However, so far, the attempts to get the transition to 100 renewable energy started at a ‘World War II-mobilisation’ level have so far failed.
-And what appears to be even weirder, no one has managed to create a dynamic, interactive online tool which creates clarity over the vast landscape of climate efforts, enabling the world’s climate solution builders as well as the general public to see “the bigger picture” on a global as well as very local scale — to benchmark results, if relevant communicate internally between experts, leaders and communicators, and to co-ordinate individual efforts strategically as team players rather than competitors, to create visibility and transparency, and first of all, to create knowledge-sharing about all the good initiatives which are taken around the world, but unfortunately, “under the radar” of mainstream media.
+So far, the attempts to get the transition to 100 renewable energy started at a ‘World War II-mobilisation’ level have failed.
+The fossil fuel industry does not seem to want to let go of its polluting business model without a fight.
+No one has managed to create a dynamic, interactive, multi-language online tool which creates clarity over the vast landscape of climate efforts, enabling the world’s climate solution builders as well as the general public to see “the bigger picture” on a global as well as very local scale — to benchmark results and whenever relevant to communicate internally between experts, leaders and volunteers, and to co-ordinate individual efforts strategically as team players rather than as competitors, to create visibility and transparency, and above all, to create knowledge-sharing about all the good initiatives which are developed around the world, but fall “under the radar” of mainstream media.

 Who should do this?

-You would think that it would be in the interest of the big players on the Internet, such as Google, Facebook or Twitter, to save the planet from runaway global warming and all the misery that follows.
-But, well, that has so far turned out not to be the case.
+You would think that it would be just as much in the interest of the big players on the Internet such as Google, Facebook and Twitter to save humanity from runaway global warming – and all the misery and dying that follows from that – as it is for the rest of us.
+Google and Facebook are investing in renewable energy, but when it comes to developing a new software platform, they go silent.
 (We have contacted them via e-mail, and got no reply – and apart from Google’s great investment in renewables, and their award to innovative young people, they don’t seem to be interested in doing anything on the software-developing side).

-Consequently, what we need to develop ourselves is a global “team-building tool” for the world’s climate solution builders, which can make everyone in the business of saving the planet from climatopocalypse work more efficiently and maximize the many good efforts and forces in the field.
+Consequently, what we need to start from bottom up and show what’s possible.
+To a large extent it is not that hard to develop an open source system ourselves is a global “team-building tool” for this world’s climate solution builders – a system which can make everyone in the business of saving ourselves from ‘climatopocalypse’ work more efficiently and maximize the many good efforts and forces currently working hard, but isolated, in the field.

-At the moment the climate change campaigners suffer with a serious problem: there is an overflow of information on the Internet about climate change.
-Thousands and thousands of people are spending their time and energy on doing the same thing.
+At the moment the climate change campaigner community suffers from a serious problem: there is an overflow of information on the Internet about climate change.
+Thousands and thousands of people are spending all their time and energy on doing the exact same things.

-Around the planet, thousands and thousands of concerned individuals are spending hours, days and weeks of their unpaid time to update their blogs and climate-websites, post news on Facebook-pages, Pinterest-pages, Scoop.it-pages, Rebelmouse-pages, Paper.li-pages, tweeting and scribling along.
+For instance, around the planet, thousands and thousands of concerned individuals are spending hours of unpaid time to update their blogs and climate-websites, post news on Facebook-pages, Pinterest-pages, Scoop.it-pages, Rebelmouse-pages, Paper.li-pages, tweeting and scribling along.
+But they are each talking in isolated ‘echo-chambers’.

 Showcase the volume

-The day we succeed in building a global “Climate Campaigning Meta-Tool”, we will realise that we are already enough good and intelligent people on this planet who have enough common sense to transform the fossil fuel driven world, little by little, step by step, into one that runs on renewable energy — sun, wind, waves, water dams.
+The day we succeed in building a global “Climate Campaigning Meta-Tool”, we will realise that we already have enough skilled and intelligent people on this planet who know how we can transform the fossil fuel driven world, little by little, step by step, into one that runs 100 per cent on renewable energy — sun, wind, waves, water dams.

-Remember, scientists have found that when just 10 percent of a population are deeply committed to an idea, the idea will always be adapted by the majority of the society.
+A group of scientists have found that when just 10 per cent of a population are deeply committed to an idea, the idea will always be adapted by the majority of the society.
 Below 10 percent, there is no visible activity.
-Above 10 percent, the idea spreads like wildfire.
-It is not an unrealistic goal to set out to get 10 percent of the population engaged and active with this.
+Above 10 per cent, the idea spreads like wildfire.
+It is not an unrealistic goal to set out to get 10 per cent of the population engaged and active with this.

-To get started, we make a call out to all web developers in the world to help us construct the ultimate Climate Crisis Killer App – and we suggest to do it in WordPress, BuddyPress and bbForum because this is open source software, ideal for sharing, and it is all we need, not just to get started, but to acchieve our goals.
+To get started, we make a call out to all web developers in the world to help us construct the ultimate Climate Crisis Connectivity App – and we suggest to do it in an open source platform such as WordPress, BuddyPress and bbForum because this is open source software, ideal for sharing.

 If you are experienced with WordPress and BuddyPress and would like to join a project as we are describing here, (currently on a volunteer basis, but it shouldn’t be too hard to get organisations who see the need for this to chip in with enough funds to make it into a professional enterprise) then drop us an e-mail where you describe who you are, what you can do, and why you would like to contribute.